 Like all health and care systems across the country, in Leeds we have been facing a range of challenges in the delivery of intermediate care, driven in part by an aging population with increasingly complex health conditions.
 Over the past two years, partners in the NHS and social care, have worked together to improve intermediate care in Leeds – this has been known as the HomeFirst programme.

-We have a vision to enable a sustainable, person-centred, home-first model of intermediate care across the Leeds that is joined up and promotes independence.
+These improvements have only been possible because of the HomeFirst Programme, which united health and care partners behind a vision to enable a sustainable, person-centred, home-first model of intermediate care across the Leeds that is joined up and promotes independence.
 In essence, we set out to ensure that more people can stay at home to receive their care, or return to their home sooner, rather than staying in hospital – but only when it is medically safe for them to do so.
 By doing this, we know we will help people have a better recovery and improve their health outcomes.

 Health and care partners continue to work together to build on the positive outcomes we have already achieved by transforming intermediate care services, with further changes being planned in the next stage of development.